 Homewood is hidden at the end of a long private drive in the Bath countryside.

-Bristol International Airport is an hour’s drive from the hotel and Heathrow’s just under two hours away by car.
+Bristol International Airport is a 50-minute drive from the hotel and Heathrow’s just under two hours away by car.

 Wheeling in from the city?
 There’s free on-site parking at Homewood.